 If this scenario sounds pretty unfair, that’s because it is.
 But we accept, without question, a parallel situation in the labour market.
 Employers benefit from good workers with strong skills and do so with zero-down, no interest, and no obligation.
 Without protections for workers, and alongside the complacency of governments and we who elect them, employers can ask for the moon, and get it.
 For free.
 In fact, the feds have announced that they going to pay employers to take on interns.
 In the meantime, students rack up debt, and in some cases face additional years after graduation begging for any work, paid or unpaid, that will give them the “experience” they need to get so much as a smell test for any kind of secure full-time job.

 I must of course qualify that there are good employers out there, and good initiatives seeking to resolve the genuinely challenging problems of getting labour markets, education and training to align.
-For many reasons, it is very difficult to efficiently matched workers’ skills with employers’ needs.
-When you throw rapidly changing education and skills requirements in to the mix, the whole thing is a bit of a disaster.
+For many reasons, it is very difficult to efficiently match workers’ skills with employers’ needs.
+When you throw rapidly changing education and skills requirements into the mix, the whole thing is a bit of a disaster.

 Strong partnerships between governments, employers and workers’ organizations are essential, not only to achieve a balance of power between workers and employers in the labour market, but to coordinate toward mutually beneficial social and economic goals..
 Harrison’s threats, combative tone, and narrow focus on the education sector alone pits public interests against the market, does nothing to advance the partnerships we need for a better and fairer world of work.